-In “Pt 34-J, I said it’s questionable whether my Grandpa Dayer LeBaron passed his “Johnson Mantle” on to his middle, non-scholarly son Joel.
-For example: Some wittnesses said Joel wasn’t even around during his father’s demise.
+In “Pt 34-J, I said it’s questionable whether Grandpa Dayer LeBaron passed his “Johnson Mantle” on to his middle, non-scholarly son Joel: Some witnesses said Joel wasn’t around during his father’s demise.

-And my Aunt Irene Kunz LeBaron/Spencer said she heard my Grandma Maud exclaim — when Maud first heard her son Joel was claiming to be “The One Mighty and Strong” — “Joel must be crazy, like his brother Ben, if he’s also claiming to be the One Mighty and Strong!”
+Aunt Irene Kunz LeBaron/Spencer said she heard Grandma Maud exclaim — when Maud first heard her son Joel was claiming to be “The One Mighty and Strong” — “Joel must be crazy, like his brother Ben, if he’s also claiming to be the One Mighty and Strong!”

 In other words, important parts of today’s LeBaron story and religious teachings are not what I saw and heard during 1956–1967 — the time period I was in the LeBaron cult.

 During those early years, I wittnessed the LeBaron teachings and story change sometimes daily.
-Now, almost 65 years since Joel and his cohorts started his “church” in 1955, the present-day LeBaron story and beliefs have been white-washed and cleaned up a lot; so they sound more sophisticated, believable, and palatable.
+Now, almost 65 years since Joel and his cohorts started his “church” in 1955, the present-day LeBaron story and beliefs have been white-washed and cleaned up a lot; so now they sound more sophisticated and palatable.

-People tend to believe what they see in writing.
-So that adds a greater punch to the modern-day LeBaron cults’ beliefs.
-(There are now a number of LeBaron-cult splinter groups.)
+People tend to believe what they see in writing: Being in print adds a much greater punch to the modern-day LeBaron cults’ beliefs; there now being a number of LeBaron-cult splinter groups.

-Mother credited many of her writings to such fictitious authors as her ex-son-in-law and beau Sigfried Widmar and her brother, the “Prophet” Joel LeBaron, to gain points and power with them and others; and to “help the work of the Lord grow.”
+Mother credited many of her writings to such fictitious authors as her ex-son-in-law and beau (ex-husband?)
+Sigfried Widmar; and her brother, the self-proclaimed Prophet Joel LeBaron.
+She did it to gain points and power with them and others; and to “help the work of the Lord grow.”

 To beef-up her revisionisms, Mother (Esther LeBaron Spencer) typed up letters she says she transcribed from hand-written letters her mother/Grandma Maud wrote — letters wherein her ma Maud supposedly testified as to whom her husband Dayer gave the Johnson mantle.
 Wow!
 That’s a new one on me!